Machine-Maker/ArieraJail/README.md

 |`arierajail.handcuffs.bypass`|Makes handcuffs not work on this player|
 |`arierajail.handcuffs.use`|Allows the use of handcuffs on other players|
 |`arierajail.playerquit.bypass`|Allows player to avoid quitting penalties|

+---

+### Configuration
+* `must-stay-still-time-if-handcuffed-in-seconds: 5` -> Time that player must not move for handcuffs to take effect
+* `max-distance-squared: 16` -> Distance squared (so 4 is default) that the player is allowed to be from the player that cuffed them
+* `if-player-quits:` -> This section deals with what happens to the player if he disconnects while in handcuffs
+    * `kill-player: false` -> If true, player will die and all items will be dropped if he disconnects
+    * `temp-ban:` -> This section deals with banning the player if he disconnects while in handcuffs
+        * `enable: true` -> if true player will be temporarily banned (true by default)
+        * `time-in-minutes: 10` -> Time in minutes the player will be banned
+        * `ban-message: "&4You left the game after you were caught!"` -> Ban message (supports colors)
+* `sentence-length-in-minutes: 5` -> The length the player is in jail before released.

+---

+### Other info
+The messages.yml file which is generated on first startup contains the configuration for all the messages the plugin sends to players.
+Feel free to change them as you see fit.
+The messages that have macros such as `%playername%` or `%jailname%` are pretty self-explanatory and can only be used in the messages that start out with them.
+I recommend not messing with the other files (ie: jails.yml and signs.yml) unless you want to mass delete your jails and signs.
+Those files just contain location data and information on the jails, cells, and signs that have to be saved when the server is reloaded.